 Economic Activities in Congo, Democratic Republic of the: Primary, Secondary, Tertiary, and Quaternary

-Democratic Republic of the Congo (DRC) is a country with a population of 99,010,212, ranking 14th globally, just behind the Philippines.
-Located in Central Africa, it covers a total area of 2,344,860 square kilometers, ranking 11th worldwide, just behind Algeria.
+Democratic Republic of the Congo (DRC) is a country with a population of approximately 109,276,265 (as of 2024, World Bank), ranking 14th globally.
+Located in Central Africa, it covers a total area of 2,344,860 square kilometers, ranking 11th worldwide.

 The country’s economic growth is hindered by political instability, corruption, and inadequate infrastructure, impacting the standard of living for its citizens.
 Efforts to improve governance and attract foreign investment are crucial for Congo’s economic development.